SamSeabourn/Slinky/README.md

 The idea behind Slinky is to create a bookmarking system that utilizes hotkeys and hashtags.
 This means you can save and manage links without rifling through folders.
+Slinky is an  experiment to help me understand React.js, Webpack, Googles Firebase and how to develop chrome extensions with them.

 ![](slinky-demo.gif)